SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Who is it good for?

 The Haven is where we get into comprehensive protection.
-The included temperature and water sensors protect you from the elements — especially if you live in a colder climate — and the panic button ensures you can summon help at a moment’s notice.
+That is, in addition to protection from break-ins, this system also protects you from some environmental threats.
+The package includes temperature and water sensors – designed to protect you from both internal and external threats – plus a panic button that summons help instantly.
 Pick the Haven if you need to protect a larger home from multiple threats.

 How much does it cost?